jumpnow/jumpnowtek-site/_posts/2018-01-07-Working-with-a-Mender-CLI.md

 layout: post
 title: Working with a Mender CLI
 description: "Using a python command line interface to Mender"
-date: 2018-01-10 16:40:00
+date: 2018-01-10 16:49:00
 categories: linux
 tags: [mender, linux, beaglebone, duovero, wandboard, yocto]
 ---

 I came across cool Python tool called [mender-backend-cli][mender-backend-cli] for working with the [Mender][mender-io] server from a command line.

-It solves the problem on how to upload [upgrade artifacts][mender-artifacts] built on a server without a GUI.
+It simplifies uploading [artifacts][mender-artifacts] from a build server.

-Until now I have been manually moving the **artifacts** to a workstation first then using a browser to upload with Mender's web interface.
+### Background

 I am testing with a collection of [BeagleBones][mender-bbb], [Duoveros][mender-duovero] and  [Wandboards][mender-wandboard] running a [mender server][mender-server-repo] locally.

-The mender server is [standard][mender-production-installation] with two small exceptions.
+The mender server is from the **1.3.x branch** using the [standard install instructions][mender-production-installation] with two small exceptions.

 1. I have **dynomite** logging disabled as per this [mailing list thread][dynomite-thread] and [patch][dynomite-logging-disable] from Mender.
+Without it the dynomite docker volume gets big really fast.

 2. I changed the Mender  [keygen script][mender-server-keygen] to add a **SubjectAltName** section to the certs it generates.
 This quiets warnings from Python.
 The **keygen** patch is not necessary but explains why you might see more warnings then I am showing in the examples.
 The patch is at the bottom of this post.